 What is the WordPress Appearance?

-You can even customize the background color or add header images along with the site branding logo and favicon from WordPress Appearance settings.
+You can customize the background color or add header images along with the site branding logo and favicon from WordPress Appearance settings.

-The WordPress also has the built-in Theme Editor used for customizing the theme or template per your needs.
+WordPress also has the built-in Theme Editor used for customizing the theme or template per your needs.

 How to change WordPress Themes?

 Every year or two WordPress community releases a theme with a significant update.
 This theme is added as a pre-installed with a new WordPress installation.

 You can change to any other theme that you desire.
 WordPress itself has tonnes of Free Themes in its repository.
 These free themes are community developed and can be used on any site.
 You can even upload the premium theme bought from any seller.